 In-Game Humour

-The Pokémon games have never taken themselves too seriously, and one of the things I love about them is talking to the people in the game and see them deliver some unforgettable lines of in-game humour.
+The Pokémon games have never taken themselves too seriously, and one of the things I love about them is talking to the people in the game and see them deliver some unforgettable lines of in-game humour and references.
 This section is dedicated to pointing them out to other people so that they may laugh as well.

 Some of them may be in many games, but I just put them under whichever one I first encountered it in.

 PG-13 alert!
-Some of the humor is surprisingly adult-oriented.
+Some of the humour is surprisingly adult-oriented.
 Or maybe I'm just reading too much into it.

 Red, Blue and Yellow (+ FR/LG)